arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 .\iperf3.exe -c <Server IP>
 ```

-Ii will set the computer as a Client and connect to the configured IP address.
-If a specific Port needs to be assigned, following command will allow you to make such configuration:
+This will set the computer as a Client and connect to the configured IP address.
+If a specific Port needs to be assigned, the following command will allow you to make such a configuration:

 ```bash
 .\iperf3.exe -c <Server IP> -p <Port Number>